balupeddireddy08/FastAPI-for-AI-Projects/security/README.md

 ### **3. Getting the Current User (Authentication)**

-This FastAPI dependency is the heart of our authentication system.
-It decodes the token from the request header to identify the user.
+This FastAPI dependency is the security guard at our concert's entrance.
+It decodes the ticket (token) from the request header to identify the user.
 Any endpoint that uses this dependency is automatically protected.

 ```python
 from fastapi import Depends, HTTPException